Vaeqim/Vaeqim-s-TurboWarp-Extension-Test/README.md

 Do NOT run this script using website and please copy what inside or download it

--- Not required to run without sandbox --
+-- Not required to "run without sandbox" --